Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

 where $y=|\nabla \rho|/\rho^{7/6}$ is another reduced density gradient adapted to correlation.
 Therefore, in this limit, the GEA2 correlation correction diverges to $+\infty$ even faster than the LDA diverges to $-\infty$.

 Another aspect of the deficiency of the GEA is that the corresponding GEA exchange and correlation holes have unphysical long-range parts which break the negativity [Eq.~(\ref{nxneg})] and sum-rule conditions [Eqs.~(\ref{intnx}) and~(\ref{intnc})].

-Consequently, truncated gradient expansions should not be directly used but need to be resummed.
+In practice, the GEA tends to deteriorate the results obtained at the LDA level.
+Truncated gradient expansions should not be directly used but need to be resummed.